aylindaiana/aylindaiana/README.md

 ### SOBRE MÍ:

 - 🔭 I’m practicing C# and .Net.
-- 🌱 I’m currently open to work!
+- 🌱 I’m currently open to work in FULL TIME or PART TIME!
-- 💬 Thinking in new ideas with games and study hacks.
+- 💬 Thinking in new ideas with study hacks and web pages.
-- 📫 How to reach mein aylindaianapaniagua@gmail.com
+- 📫 My contact is aylindaianapaniagua@gmail.com
-- ⚡ Fun fact my first model after a shakebrake.
+- ⚡ I hope you are well, good luck!

  ## Tecnologías: